eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     as QEAAs, PuB-EAAs and EAAs) from EUDI Wallets, accommodating both remote and proximity interactions.
 For remote presentation flows, as detailed in the following section, the Wallet Instance implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
+    Where supported, Relying Parties should use the [OpenID4VP profile for the W3C Digital Credentials API] to request the PID for additional privacy, user experience, and security benefits.
     In contrast, for the proximity presentation flow, it adheres to the
     \[ISO/IEC 18013-5\] standard.
 In a remote flow, when a Relying Party requires user authentication and data access to provide a service, the process initiates through either a web browser or a mobile app.